What Is a Vulnerability?

 - Command injection— cybercriminals use command injection to exploit a vulnerable application to execute arbitrary commands on the host operating system.
 These attacks typically target a vulnerable application’s privileges.

-Related content: Read our guide to vulnerability scanning tools (coming soon)
+Related content: Read our guide to vulnerability testing.

 Security Vulnerabilities: 5 Real Life Examples